 As above, a common cause of writer’s block is simply the fact that we cannot get a clear idea in our head as to what we are trying to do – or may not be sure on where to start.
 Story boarding is a great way to get around this by working exactly out what it is that you want to write and where it all fits in.
 This can be pictures, headings or simply just a list of the topics that need to be covered.

-Once these have been added to the page and placed in order, then research and or ideas can be plotted in each section individually removing any overwhelm and giving a good starting point for the task at hand.
+Once these have been added to the page and placed in order, then research and or ideas can be plotted in each section individually removing any overwhelm and giving a good starting point for the task at hand of actually writing content.

 3. Write a skeleton